-Followed my instinct, I went there.
+As followed my instinct, I went there.

 Coincidentally, I met a lot of amazing people and interesting places.
 One of them was the Grand Hotel Cosmopolis.
 I joined them and worked as a volunteer.
 One of my friends that I met there told me “I want you to feel here like a second home.”

 We worked together a lot.
-We renovated the abandoned building and made lamps based on upcycling, held various events, and opened a cafe & bar, hotels and took initiative and act with locals, artists, travelers, and refugees.
+We renovated the abandoned building and made lamps based on upcycling, held various events, and opened a cafe & bar, hotels and took initiative and acted with locals, artists, travelers, and refugees.